ndb796/Statistical-Natural-Language-Processing-Keynotes/Information Retrieval.md

 ### Information Retrieval

-* Information Retrieval (IR) is finding material of an unstructed nature (usually text) that statisfies an information need from within large collections (usually stored on computers).
+* Information Retrieval (IR) is finding material of an unstructured nature (usually text) that satisfies an information need from within large collections (usually stored on computers).
 * For example:
     * E-mail search
     * Searching your laptop